 The Salvadoran church is famous for its gilded wood, stunning main altar and many frescoes.
 In front of the church, it’s alive with tapas bars and restaurants.

-Admission: entrance to the Church of El Salvador is included in the ticket to the cathedral.
-If you are not planning a visit to the cathedral, the entrance fee to the church alone is €7.
+Admission: Entrance to the Church of El Salvador is included in the ticket to the cathedral.
+If you are not planning a visit to the cathedral, the entrance fee to the church itself is €7.

 Opening Hours: El Salvador Church is open Monday to Saturday 10:15-18:00 and Sunday 14:30-19:30.
 The last entry is always 30 minutes before the end of opening hours.